What Are Your Fees For Tax Appeals?

 The contingency fee covers the ENTIRE appeal process.
 The contingency fee agreement means that we do not receive a legal fee unless we are successful in reducing the owner’s property taxes.
-Our contingency fees vary depending upon the case, but typically we quote 40% to 50% of the actual savings for ONLY the year(s) under appeal.
+Our contingency fees vary depending upon the case, but typically we quote 40% to 50% of the savings for ONLY the year(s) under appeal.
 This means, if we are successful, and save a property owner $5,000.00 per year in property taxes, then our fee would be 40% to 50% of the savings ($2,000.00 to $2,500.00).
-We only charge for the year(s) under appeal and the property owner receives the full savings in all future years.
-We do review each case first, and then quote a contingency fee which we believe is fair for both the client and us.
+We only charge for the year(s) under appeal and the property owner continues to benefit from these savings in future years with no fee.
+We do review each case first, and then quote a contingency fee if we believe is fair for both the client and us.

 What Are Your Flat Fees?